bhanug/misframe/content/2016/09/06/state-of-the-state-iv-lm2.md

 The record cache information is regularly serialized to disk, so you could experience a crash or shutdown and recover cached records without having to wait for things to warm up naturally.
-This makes a *huge* difference on recovery, since this is where you really see the low O(n) searches make a difference.
+This makes a *huge* difference on recovery, since this is where you really see the slow O(n) searches make a difference.

 Because of the append-only nature, it was easy to support concurrent readers that don't block